vildanbina/hookshot/README.md

 - **Memory Management**: Limit `max_payload_size` and `max_response_size` based on your needs
 - **Reduce Noise**: Use `excluded_paths` for health checks, admin routes, and static assets
 - **Storage Optimization**: Configure `retention_days` for automatic cleanup of old data
+- **Database Space**: Disable response capture to save significant storage space:
+  - Set `capture_response_headers` to false in order to disable response header capture
+  - Set `capture_response_body` to false in order to disable response body capture
+  - Both can be individually controlled based on your storage and debugging needs

 ## Contributing